 Star Wars Jedi: Fallen Order is praised online - but the launch has become jarring to the Israeli audience with an extremely high price in the Steam platform store

-Many good words have been written about the new action-role title in the universe of Star Wars By the distributor EA Games And developer Respawn Entertainment, which seems like a pretty rare mix of the opinions of most professional critics (so far) and the opinions of most of the simple gamers who are mostly big fans of the legendary brand that George Lucas of course created - a standout AAA game without micro Various deals that involve investing more and more real money on the part of the player and without half-baked multiplayer game modes, but only on a long and invested single player, already defined on several occasions as the best in the world of Star Wars since Jedi Academy in 2003 or even since Jedi Knight 2: Jedi Outcast in 2002.
+A lot of good words have been written about the new action-role title in the universe of Star Wars By the distributor EA Games And developer Respawn Entertainment, which seems like a rather rare combination of positive opinions from most professional critics (so far) and positive opinions from most simple gamers who are also mostly big fans of the legendary brand that George Lucas created of course - a prominent AAA game without micro- Various deals that push for more and more real money on the part of the player and no half-baked multiplayer game modes, but only on a long and invested single-player plot, which has been on several occasions named the best in the world of Star Wars since Jedi Academy in 2003 or even since Jedi Knight 2: Jedi Outcast in 2002.

-The Steam store switched to local currency payment in dozens of countries a few years ago, instead of relying on dollars, euros and a small number of major international currencies - and it was not received with much sympathy from players who feared that title distributors would take the opportunity to round up conversion rates For their own benefit.
-We have since become accustomed to this reality - but Fallen Order Manages to resurrect these anger with a crazy official NIS 329 price tag for the local audience.
+The Steam store switched to charging local currency in dozens of countries several years ago, instead of relying on dollars, euros and a small number of major international currencies - and this was not well received by players who feared title distributors would take the opportunity to round up conversions.
+In their favor.
+Since then we have become accustomed to this reality - but Fallen Order Manages to rekindle these angers with a crazy official price tag of 329 shekels for the local audience.

-Planning to purchase and play this new title, or have you already started doing so in the two days since it became officially available?
+Are you planning to purchase and play in this new title, or maybe you have already started doing so in the two days that have passed since it became officially available?
 Let's talk about it in the comments.